azazel-oss/snoopy/README.md

 ## Description

 Snoopy is a chatting webapp which uses next-js as its core framework.
 You can create your own profile, add new contacts, register yourself.
 For the database I am using the inbuilt vercel/postgres database, and tailwind for styling.
 This project also uses typescript for better type checking and consistency.
+This app also uses next-auth@beta for managing user auth.

 ## Motivation